 Narm / Narm Charm: Some of the heroes have really bad voice work.
 Luna in particular has become memetic for this gem.

-Rescued from the Scrappy Heap: Alchemist used to be rarely seen in matches due to a crippling reliance on farm, aided by the fact one of his skills does nothing but give him extra gold, and the fact that enemies could see how charged his stun was.
+Alchemist used to be rarely seen in matches due to a crippling reliance on farm, aided by the fact one of his skills does nothing but give him extra gold, and the fact that enemies could see how charged his stun was.
 However, thanks to 6.75's immense buffs to him, he became a much better hero all around.
 Considering that he was a Joke Character before said patch, that's saying something.
-He got nerfed 6.79 after being a little too popular at TI 3, but it's not to the point that he's unplayable.
-He just has to farm at least one health-giving item before he can get damage because his ult gives massive health regen instead of bonus health now.
+While he does got nerfed at 6.79 after being a little too popular at TI 3, it's not to the point that he's unplayable as he just has to farm at least one health-giving item before he can get damage because his ult gives massive health regen instead of bonus health now.
+Unfortunately the big nerf to Unstable Concoction in 6.80 (Shaking duration is reduced to 5.5 seconds and also no longer gets stronger when thrown) once again relegated him back to a joke both in pubs and pro games.

 Spirit Breaker received a massive buff in 6.75, causing him to go from barely seen in pubs to the local Game Breaker for how amazing he was at ganking.
 Nerfed in 6.79 so that his ult could be stopped while casting and he was put somewhere between back in the Scrappy Heap and balanced.